Property delegation

 delegate.

-I often see this delegate used for properties whose values are injected or as part of DSL builders.
+I often see this delegate used as part of DSL builders or for properties whose values are injected.

 I assume you are familiar with custom getters and setters.
-I explain them in the previous book from this series, Kotlin Essentials, in the chapter Classes.
+I explain them in the previous book from this series, Kotlin Essentials, in the Classes chapter.

-Before you do that, consider the fact that there are already many such libraries, like PreferenceHolder I published years ago.
+Before you do this, consider the fact that there are already many similar libraries, such as PreferenceHolder, which I published years ago.